 Materials Science: the Essential Evolution of Materials

-Throughout the course, participants will be encouraged to draw on and ask questions about their own experiences of materials, and also will be given opportunities to try simple experiments in order to demonstrate and reinforce the concepts introduced, e.g. the failure of materials using different deformation modes and also how small changes to a material can result in a large improvement in a given property.
+Throughout the course, participants will be encouraged to draw on and ask questions about their own experiences of materials.
 Computer software will be introduced to underpin some of the concepts and a full set of lecture notes is provided at the start of the course.

-The course is not limited to those majoring in science and should be accessible to liberal arts students with some background in science and who are motivated to understand the world around them.
-Hence any student wishing to discover why so many of the materials around us are interesting and how they have evolved, as well as what the future might hold.
-Knowledge of and understanding materials behaviour allow us to live more efficiently by optimising natural resources more effectively and also by enabling innovation and change – both are essential to tackle sustainability.
+This course is science and engineering based but is not necessarily limited to those majoring in science or engineering.
+It should be accessible to liberal arts students with a good background and interest in science, and who are motivated to understand the world around them.
+Hence the course is for any student wishing to discover why so many of the materials around us are designed to meet our needs and how they have evolved, as well as what the future might hold.
+Knowledge of and understanding materials behaviour will allow us to live more efficiently by optimising natural resources effectively and also by enabling innovation and change – both are essential to tackle sustainability.

-Pre-requisite knowledge is minimal but an awareness of scientific approaches is beneficial.
-An open mind is needed together with a willingness to engage with scientific and technological concepts related to the world we share.
+Pre-requisite knowledge is minimal but an awareness of scientific approaches plus high-school physics and chemistry are beneficial.
+An open mind is needed plus a willingness to engage with scientific and technological concepts related to the world we share.

 Rob Wallach is an Emeritus Senior Lecturer in the Department of Materials Science & Metallurgy and former Vice-Provost of King’s College; his degrees are from Cambridge and also Queen’s University, Canada.
 His research has focused primarily on joining materials, both developing new approaches and addressing challenging applications (aircraft engine turbine blades, car bodies, electronic circuits).
 The aim is to tackle real problems and find solutions of a generic nature through modelling and experiments, thus optimising uses of new materials and their exploitation.